TBDA-Classes/2025G2/docs/sql_data/queries.md

   c.ultimo_cambio,
   CASE
     WHEN COALESCE(c.total_variables, 0) = 0 THEN 'Máquina parada'
-    WHEN COALESCE(c.total_variables, 0) < 30 THEN 'Parada probable'
-    WHEN COALESCE(c.total_variables, 0) BETWEEN 30 AND 80 THEN 'Actividad media'
     ELSE 'Máquina en operación'
   END AS estado_maquina
 FROM horas h